romansavrulin/gsmmux/README.md

     -s <symlink-prefix> : Prefix for the symlinks of slave devices (e.g./dev/mux)
-    -w                  : Wait for deamon startup success/failure -h                  : Show this help message
+    -w                  : Wait for deamon startup success/failure -r                  : Restart automatically if the modem stops responding -h                  : Show this help message
 ```